shutter DIY fireplace screen

 Step 3 Paint

-Paint the doors by hand and experience a lot of drips and runs.
+Paint the doors by hand and expect to encounter numerous drips and runs.
 You know the drill already if you’ve ever painted slats before.
-Paint one side, run to the other side, smooth out drips and runs, then go to the other side, repeat, repeat, repeat.
+Paint one side, run to the other side, smooth out the drips and runs, then go to the other side.
+Repeat this process until you’ve covered both sides.

 But!
-If you use my best friend the Homeright Finish Max, there won’t be any runs, drips or errors.
-For some reason I didn’t take any pictures along the way, but I did this the way I always paint my furniture projects.
-I used 2 light coats of DIY Chalky Paint as a primer.
+If you use my best friend, the Homeright Finish Max, there won’t be any runs, drips, or errors.
+For some reason, I didn’t take any pictures along the way, but I completed this project in the same way I always paint my furniture.
+I used two light coats of DIY Chalky Paint as a primer.
 I used Polished Pear for that.
-Then for the top coat I used some exterior white paint I used to paint my porch posts.
-I did 2 light coats of the white paint.
+Then, for the top coat, I used some exterior white paint I used to paint my porch posts.
+I did two light coats of the white paint.

 These are the kind of hinges that will allow the shutters to swing both ways.

-My hope was that they would be able to fold totally flat for storage.
+I hoped that they would be able to fold totally flat for storage.
 The way I attached the hinges, they didn’t quite do that.
-I think I need to adjust the hinges that are on the middle doors.
-But this was definitely the look I was going for—an accordion type of display.
+I need to adjust the hinges that are on the middle doors.
+But this was definitely the look I was going for—an accordion-type display.
 I’ve had the same painted brass fireplace screen since I painted my fireplace years ago, and I was ready for a change.

 Remember I told you earlier that the doors didn’t match?
-If you notice, in the photo above, you will see that they are uniform across the top—but not across the bottom.
-The left and right panel match as do the two center panels.
-I thought doing them this way it would be less noticeable.
+If you look at the photo above, you will notice that they are uniform across the top—but not across the bottom.
+The left and right panels match, as do the two center panels.
+I thought doing them this way would be less noticeable.
 Be honest, did you notice before I pointed it out?

 I’m so ready for Fall!

-Have you ever done a shutter project, or faked a shutter project with bi-fold doors?
+Have you ever done a shutter project, or faked one with bi-fold doors?
 Did you get runs and drips on your slats?
 You won’t if you use a Finish Max from Homeright!

 gail